UCSB-CCS-CS/F13-CS1L/ProjectOverviews/masoug.md

 Where all features listed above are met.
 If I get here, something is wrong with the world (or I just got extremely lucky).

 So somewhere between best-case and worst case is where this project will most likely end up if the proof-of-concept passes.
-In other words, I really don't know what will happen :)
+In other words, I really don't know what will happen :) The project is a success if it ends up at least the worst-case state.

 ###Timeline###
 Each week there is a goal that must be met or else the project will immediately revert to the app engine or path tracer "mode" depending on how far along